khaledpage/profile/.github/instructions/guideline.instructions.md

     - Reflect any new or modified requirements in Requirements_tabelle.md: add IDs, descriptions, rationale, priority, acceptance criteria, status, owner, and related files/modules.
     - Ensure the table is sufficient for another team to reproduce and build the application from scratch.

-5. Finalize
-    - Push the branch, open a PR referencing the change log and requirement IDs, and include QA/testing notes.
-    - Add reviewers and resolve feedback before merging.

 Templates